-Following this the Abbey was converted into a paper mill and then paper factory.
+Following this the Abbey was converted into a paper mill and then a paper factory.
 In 1906 the industrial activity ceased and the process of returning the Abbey of Fontenay began to be restored to its former glory.

-The site was declared to be a UNESCO World Heritage Site in 1981 and several movies have been filmed here including Cyrano de Bergerac.
-Today the Abbey has a small museum and guided tours run each day between mid April and mid November.
+The site was declared to be a UNESCO World Heritage Site in 1981 and several movies have been filmed here, including Cyrano de Bergerac.
+Today the Abbey has a small museum and guided tours run each day between mid-April and mid-November.

 23. Omaha Beach

 Today Omaha Beach has a war memorial monument and museum.
 Behind the beach is the American cemetery of Colleville Sur Mer.
-The nearest town is Bayeux which has further information on the battle including a war museum.
+The nearest town is Bayeux which has further information on the battle, including a war museum.